 |Above ₱51 load||5||10||₱50||₱1,500|

-Apart from selling prepaid load, there are other ways you can earn money in a loading business.
+Apart from selling prepaid load, there are other ways you can earn money through a loading business.
 One good example is by becoming a dealer and a distributor.
 Your customers can buy SIM packages from you and every transaction will help you earn points called a retail override.

 How to Start a Loading Business in the Philippines